All Episodes

 But apparently that's not good enough for some of the folks who are out there now attacking her and her family.

-Some Washington pundits and media big shots ran a frenzy over the selection of a woman who was actually governed rather than just talked a good game on the Sunday talk shows and hit the Washington cocktail circuit.
+Some Washington pundits and media big shots are in a frenzy over the selection of a woman who is actually governed rather than just talked a good game on the Sunday talk shows and hit the Washington cocktail circuit.

-I say give me a tough Alaskan governor who has taken on the political establishment in the largest state of the union and won over the Beltway business as usual crowd any day of the week.
+I say, give me a tough Alaskan governor who's taken on the political establishment in the largest state of the union and won over the beltway business as usual crowd any day of the week.

 Keep it going, Fred.

-The selection of Palin has uh got the other side and their friends in the media in a state of panic.
+The selection of Halin has got the other side and their friends in the media in a state of panic.

 And no wonder.